quixio/quix-docs/docs/tutorials/computer-vision/get-project.md

 1. Fork an existing project repository, in this case the computer vision template project.
 2. Create a new project (and environment) in Quix linked to your forked repository.

-In later parts of the tutorial you explore the project pipeline using the Quix data explorer and other tools, viewing code, examining data structures, and getting a practical feel for Quix.
+In later parts of the tutorial you explore the project pipeline using the Quix data explorer and other tools, in order to view code, examine data structures, and get a practical feel for Quix.

 ## 💡 Key ideas